raganwald/raganwald.github.com/_posts/2014-03-31-what-is-wrong-with-classes-in-javascript.md

 Furthermore, the idea of building software on top of an ontology would be broken even if knowledge fit neatly into a tree.
 Ontologies are not used to build the real world, they are used to describe it from observation.
 As we learn more, we are constantly updating our ontology, sometimes moving everything around.

 In software, this is incredibly destructive: Moving everything around breaks everything.
-In the real world, the humble Platypus does not care if you rearrange the ontology, because you didn't use the ontology to build Australia, just to describe what you found there.
+In the real world, the humble Platypus does not care if we rearrange the ontology, because we didn't use the ontology to build Australia, just to describe what we found there.

 It's incredibly sensible to build an ontology from observation of things like bank accounts, and that ontology is very useful for writing requirements, use cases, tests, and so on.
 But that doesn't mean that it's useful for actually writing code.